Frequently Asked Questions About Car Accidents In Minnesota

 What if the at-fault driver was drunk?

-What should I bring when I meet with an attorney?
+What should I bring when I meet with a car accident lawyer?

 A: It is not critical that you bring anything in particular with you to the first meeting with an attorney.
 Any of the following, however, that you have readily available to you will be helpful to the attorney: 1.
 Accident report; 2.
 Declarations page from your insurance policy; 3.
 Repair estimate for your vehicle; 4.
 Photographs of your vehicle in its damaged condition; 5.
 Photographs of your injuries, if applicable; 6.
 Policy information for any health insurance plan, whether private or governmental, under which you are insured.

-What will hiring an attorney do for me?
+What will hiring a personal injury attorney do for me?

 When can I expect to be paid for my medical expenses, wage loss and replacement services?